voicegain/platform/ANNOUNCE.md

+### Minor release 1.90.0 is scheduled for 9/20/2023 between 1pm and 6pm CST

+New functionality in the Transcribe App:
+BE-669	Transcribe App: Added audit log
+BE-681	Transcribe App: Implement Person obfuscation in Meetings after a set time threshold BE-824	Transcribe App: Add ability to select multiple transcripts from the table an perform selected Action on them BE-843	Transcribe App: Add ability to specify Regex Redaction on the Project/Account Settings Text Redaction BE-873	Transcribe App: Added multi-selector delete on the Shares list BE-888	Transcribe App: Improve message on Zoom Meeting Assistant status BE-894	Transcribe App: Change name of the exe file in installer bundle to install.exe BE-909	Transcribe App: Make the digit formatting a default enabled option on creating new Project BE-910	Transcribe App: Store collapsed status of home page elements in ClientSide Properties on a User BE-915	Transcribe App: Add settings for Archival Text Redaction BE-919	Transcribe App: Tweak behavior of the 4 selectors on Transcripts on Home Page BE-929	Transcribe App: On Devices page - add a button to pair a Phone App

+New functionality in other platform components:
+BE-124	(EDGE) Make InfluxDB available for querying by customers BE-778	In /ASR/meeting API add ability to upload meeting video and chat BE-812	(SSO) Modify password reset page to match the style that is used in Web Console BE-860	Support audio redaction also on DASH-MPEG audio BE-872	Generate video dash-mpeg file in offline meeting task BE-874	Support Accept-Ranges in the data presigned URL that returns mp3 audio BE-877	Make sure the redacted audio for meeting sessions is mp3 BE-887	Modify POST /auth-svc/device to return QR code and also support new device type BE-891	Add long-term redaction settings to the Account API BE-892	Modify Meeting PERSON NER redaction to include speaker names BE-893	Add internal meeting recompute API that runs recompute on the entire account BE-904	Change how Context Regex and Account Regex are processed if both present BE-905	Automatically enable digit formatting if any redaction is turned on BE-912	Add fluentbit external helm chart to env-tracking BE-916	Create a cronjob to call internal meeting recompute API on the entire account BE-922	Update ingress and support basic-auth in influxdb helm chart BE-933	OfflineMeetingWordsGrouper in ml-svc to use timestamp to group words if punc is missing BE-937	Return raw transcription results if there is any error in formatter code BE-942	Validate model and language in offline requests before submitting to offline queue QA-458	Web Console: Add a button to delete a transcript under transcript beta.

+Changes related to Integrity of Processing (fixes):
+QA-469	Transcribe App: Fix multiple translation issues QA-482	Transcribe App: Fix - Inactivity timout set on zero hrs and zero is showing out of the box, when toggle is disabled no value should show.
+QA-497  Transcribe App: Fix for accepting anything in tag, also taking space as tag.
+BE-870	Transcribe App: Fix - jumping to time in MP3 audio playback does not work BE-890	Transcribe App: Fix for being logged out when accessing Speakers page with many voice signatures BE-899	Transcribe App: Fix - Meeting audio redaction only works on the first 3 speakers in a meeting session BE-935	Transcribe App: Fixed - incorrectly imposing share limit on Edge BE-655	Fix for onprem-cluster-deployment task stuck when pods are in unexpected status BE-735	Fixed: Recompute does not reapply PII Redaction BE-895	Web Console: Fix - Regex redact options are saved but not displayed BE-907	Admin Tool: Fix - When I suspend some account it is my account that gets suspended BE-921	Fix: Dates with 'the'/'of' in the phrase don't get classified as DMY NER BE-928	Fix: Installer fails to apply settings to registry BE-936	Fixed - List index out of range error when formatting certain Spanish results BE-943	Fix weird output in case of multiple recompute with redaction and placeholder fill BE-950	Fix bug in Spanish formatter : int() argument must be a string, a bytes-like object or a number, not 'NoneType'

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Maintenance release 1.89.2 is scheduled for 9/10/2023 between 8pm and 10pm CST

 Changes related to Integrity of Processing (fixes)